Disruptive Force of Change

 3. Implement change like load shedding … in stages

-Business today is a constant change, and if you are not adapting you will not be around in the next couple of years.
-As an entity companies adopt strategies to cope with change and stay ahead of the competition and technological advances.
-Now include your staff in those strategies and your transitions will be much smoother.
+Business today is a constant change, and if you are not adapting you will not be around in the next couple of years as entity companies adopt strategies to cope with change and stay ahead of the competition and technological advances.
+Now include your staff in those strategies, and your transitions will be much smoother.